open-develop/hot-pocketsnes/pocketsnes/readme.txt

 v2.2.2  unreleased

+r39 94f894f5159b

  1) restore path for data back to a:\game\pocketsnes
  2) working linux x86 support
+ 3) Support for 50Hz PAL games.
+PAL games were running too fast (60 Hz instead of 50 Hz).
+Based on code by Ayla/pcercuei
+ 4) Bug fix for  issue #2  - disabling/enabling sounds hangs emulation
+    Allow some game to run even with sound off, added a no APU emulation option to menu.
+    New "no emulation" option is the old OFF, OFF now emulates APU but does not mix sound.

 v2.2.1  2012-01-07
 gottaX implements: